gbarbalat/predict-rehab-scales-t0/README.md

 # Two important methodological questions
 - which scales/subscale to use as predictors in addition to background factors
 - is it better to try and predict the final score or when the scale has multi-dimensions, the score at each subscale.
-It might be more precise to do the latter.
+It might be more precise to do the latter
+- for the STORI, this is equivalent to predict a score at each sub-scale and then "vote for" the recovery stage based on the higher score

 # Predictive power of each feature
 The influence of each feature for each participants will be calculated using SHAP value and R packages _fastshap_ and _shapviz_.